Publication Ethics and Malpractice

 Minor breaches are dealt with by the editors.
 The Author will be informed of the complaint and nature of the allegation, and will be given the opportunity to respond, and where appropriate be allowed to rectify the issue.

-Major breaches will be raised to the Publications Committee.
+Major breaches will be raised to the Journals Advisory Committee.
 Depending on the severity, a formal warning may be issued to the Author or the paper could be withdrawn.